Wrongful Termination And Retaliation Claims

 Many employees have difficulty understanding whether their employer engaged in wrongful discharge.
 It can be tricky for an employee to know for certain whether the employer relied on an illegal reason as cause for termination.

-Our employment law attorneys have extensive experience investigating employees' allegations of wrongful termination.
+We know how to investigate employees’ allegations of wrongful termination.
 We know how to collect important evidence that can bolster a claim of wrongful discharge.

-- Because you filed a claim for discrimination
+- Because you filed a claim for discrimination based on gender, race, religion, age, pregnancy, sexual orientation or any other protected status

-- Because you claim to have been sexually harassed at work
+- Because you claim to have been sexually harassed at work or you support the claim of another

 - Because you’re pregnant